CluedIn-io/CluedIn.Enricher.VatLayer/README.md

 git remote rename origin template
 ```

+1. Rename the Visual Studio solution in the root folder

+    ```Shell
+    ren CluedIn.CSharp.Template.sln CluedIn.ProjectName.sln
+    ```

-Create the CluedIn.ProjectName repository under the CluedIn organization in GitHub then perform the following steps:
+1. Create the CluedIn.ProjectName repository under the CluedIn organization in GitHub

+1. Set the new GitHub repository as the _origin_ remote and push your changes

 ```Shell
 # Add the new GitHub repository as the origin remote